 This is one of the sneakiest methods of content marketing and got a bad rap in its early life invading editorial across the internet without announcing itself.
 Native ads are usually found in social media feeds and as recommended content on a website.
 They blend in with regular posts because they match the feel and look of other content present on the channel in which they appear.
 How can you identify native ads?
 Look for the words “suggested post” or “recommended for you” and try to spot a sponsorship credit (which should be there!)
 Read all of the FTC’s regulations here.

-Wait for It!
-Because there is so much confusion around “native” and its cousins (branded content, sponsored content, and integrated marketing) we are creating a whole separate post just to define these terms for you.
-Stay tuned!
+There’s more!
+Because there is so much confusion around “native” and its cousins (branded content, sponsored content, and integrated marketing) I created a whole separate post just to define these terms for you.

 And finally … allow us to introduce you to the Digital Marketing Trifecta: Paid Media, Earned Media and Owned Media.